AndersDeath/diary2/000-current.md

 # 06 November - Monday - Yerevan - 403 day of immigration

-Today my dentist removed stitches and I am happy about ut.
+Today my dentist removed stitches and I am happy about it.